Lawsuit and Bankruptcy: Save Yourself when Sued for Money

 If you delay, regardless of the debt type, this could turn into a judgment, a bank levy, house lien, or a wage garnishment where they take a very large portion of your paycheck.
 Once that happens, you will really have your back against the wall.

 What will I do?
-What are my options?
-What can they do to me?
+Do I have options?
+Can they put me in jail if they get a judgment?
+What are the possible consequences?
 Will I go to prison or jail?
 Can they tell my employer?
 What about my family?
-Is my paycheck safe?
+Is my paycheck safe or can they garnish my wages?
 Can they take my car?
 What about my bank account?

 The fear can be chilling.
 Keeping you awake at night.
 Do you go “underground?”
 This is no way to live.